Christopher Morel Player Props: Cubs vs. Padres

-The Chicago Cubs, including Christopher Morel (.125 batting average in his past 10 games), take on starting pitcher Ryan Weathers and the San Diego Padres at PETCO Park, Sunday at 5:30 PM ET.
+Christopher Morel -- .103 average over his past 10 games -- will be in action for the Chicago Cubs against the San Diego Padres, with Blake Snell on the mound, on June 5 at 9:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Padres.
+He had a hitless showing in his last game (0-for-1) against the Padres.

 Christopher Morel Game Info & Props vs. the Padres